 Check out Kylie Condon's travel journal exploring the lesbian culture in Chicago.
 Lez Explore: Chicago

-If you’re a professional shopper or even a professional window-shopper than you definitely do not want to miss the Magnificent Mile.
-The Magnificent Mile is truly a feat of wonder for you shopaholics; you will find an avenue lined with 460 different stores to feed your material cravings and over 220 restaurants to deliciously enjoy.
-This avenue should quell all of your shopping addictions, but if you’re looking for more then head over to Wicker Park/Buck town for some out-of-this-world funky boutique shops and discount stores.
-Best of all, if you’re looking for a shop with a gay scene, then head over to Hollywood beach formerly known as Kathy Osterman Beach, this is where the gay scene is at!
+If you’re a professional shopper or even a professional window-shopper, then you definitely do not want to miss the Magnificent Mile.
+The Magnificent Mile is truly a feat of wonder for you shopaholics; you will find an avenue lined with 460 different stores to feed your material cravings, and over 220 delicious restaurants to enjoy.
+This avenue should quell all of your shopping addictions, but if you’re looking for more, then head over to Wicker Park/Buck town for some out-of-this-world funky boutique shops and discount stores.
+Best of all, if you’re looking for a shop with a gay scene, then head over to Hollywood Beach, formerly known as Kathy Osterman Beach.
+This is where the gay scene is at!

 Into sports?
 A gay jock?
 Chicago is a city you can’t afford to miss!
 Chicago hosts a myriad of sports franchises including: The White Sox, The Bears, The Cubs, and The Bulls.
 For a memory you can’t forget, head over to Wrigley field and feel the deep history that lies there as it is one of the oldest ball fields in the nation.
 Tickets don’t come cheap here, but it is still worth every penny.

 Remember to pack accordingly before you make your trip to Chicago.
 The winters are harsh and the sun only comes out in April after 9 months of winter.
-After the sun comes out the gayborhoods come to life with outdoor seating and gorgeous people flooding the streets.
-If you come before April then you need to be sure to pack very warmly.
+After the sun comes out, the gayborhoods come to life with outdoor seating and gorgeous people flooding the streets.
+If you come before April, then you need to be sure to dress warm.